Type A Cipher Machine: Operation

 The Red machine encrypted and decrypted texts written in Latin characters (alphabetic only) for transmission through the cable services.
-These services charged a lower rate for texts that could be pronounced than for random strings of characters; therefore the machine produced telegraph code by enciphering the vowels separately from the consonants, so that the text remained a series of syllables.
+Per International Telegraph Union regulations at the time, pronounceable words in telegrams were charged a lower rate than unpronounceable code groups; therefore the machine produced telegraph code by enciphering the vowels separately from the consonants, so that the text remained a series of syllables.
 (The letter "Y" was treated as a vowel.)
-Per International Telegraph Union regulations at the time, pronounceable words in telegrams were charged a lower rate than unpronounceable code groups.
 The "sixes and twenties" effect (as American analysts referred to it) was a major weakness which the Japanese continued in the Purple system.

 Encryption itself was provided through a single half-rotor; input contacts were through slip rings, each of which connected to a single output contact on the rotor.
 Since both the vowels and consonants were passed through the same rotor, it had sixty contacts (the least common multiple of six and twenty); wiring ensured that the two groups were kept separate.
 The slip rings were connected to the input keyboard through a plugboard; again this was organized to keep the vowels and consonants separate.

 The rotor turned at least one step after each letter.
 The amount of rotation was controlled by the break wheel, which was connected to the rotor, and which had up to forty-seven pins in it.
 Up to eleven of these pins (in a predetermined set of positions) were removable; in practice, from four to six pins were removed.
 Rotation of the wheel stopped when the next pin was reached; therefore, if the next pin were removed, the rotor would advance two places instead of one.
 The irregular pattern of rotation produced an Alberti cipher.

 History

 The vulnerability of Japanese code systems was made public in 1931 when Herbert Yardley published The American Black Chamber, a popular account of his code breaking activities for the US government in which he discussed the breaking of Japanese codes and their use during the Washington Naval Conference.
 These revelations prompted Japanese to look into machine ciphers.

-The system was introduced in 1930-1931 (the 91 in the designation refers to the Japanese imperial year 2591), using a reverse-engineered version of a machine supplied by the firm of Boris Hagelin.
+The system was introduced in 1930–1931 (the 91 in the designation refers to the Japanese imperial year 2591), using a reverse-engineered version of a machine supplied by the firm of Boris Hagelin.
 Hagelin's most sophisticated systems were rotor machines similar to those used in World War II, but as he did not trust the Japanese to honor his patents, he sent a more primitive device designed by Arvid Damm instead.
 It was this machine which the Japanese used as the basis for their design; the separate encryption of the vowels, however, was strictly a Japanese contribution.